AdobeDocs/commerce-webapi/src/pages/rest/tutorials/image/delete.md

 The request might take 30 seconds or so depending on the host.

-You could try and re-run this call.

 ## Verify this step

 Refresh the `MJ03` product page and see if your image was deleted.

 ![Deleted Image](../../../_images/delete-image-frontend.png).

+You could try and re-run this call to verify the image could no longer be found.
+You would get a message: `No image with the provided ID was found.
+Verify the ID and try again`.